-Instructions:
+INSTRUCTIONS:

-- 1 There are THREE sections in this paper. - 2 All questions in Sections A and B are compulsory.
-You are required to answer ONE of the TWO questions in Section C.
+- 1. There are three sections in this paper - 2.
+All questions in Section A and B are COMPULSORY.
+You are required to answer ONE of the two questions in Section C. - 3.
+Write your answers in the answer sheet.
+Start EACH question (not part of a question) on a NEW page. - 4.
+This paper contains 7 pages.